Strong law of large numbers and L log L condition for supercritical branching processes: General study in discrete-time

 \subsection{Construction and definitions}

-We proceed now with the general construction of discrete time Markov branching processes with measurable state space $\mathcal X$.
+We proceed now with the construction of discrete-time Markov branching processes with measurable state space $\mathcal X$.
 We also give a few details on the branching property and the associated first moment semigroup.